jasonamyers/jasonamyers.github.com/_posts/2019-04-08-tesla-trip-gatlinburg.md

 ![Day 4 Overview]({{ site.url }}/assets/images/day-4-overview.png)

 # Final Thoughts
 This first trip was way more comfortable than I expected and I was the cause of the worry far more than the car.
-After the second day, I quite worrying about the car at all.
+After the second day, I quit worrying about the car at all.
 Truth be told, I should have known better after reading other's trip reviews.
 However, it hard to truly grasp things until you've experienced them first hand.
 No Confirmation NoA is a game changer, and it makes every part of driving feel more comfortable on the interstate.
 It's better at lane changes than ever before and if this is a sign of where the future is headed... holy cow is life about to get awesome.

 Charging is more natural than I expected on the road.
 Superchargers were at great places for us, and provided a welcome break in the trip.
 If you wanna "power through" it's likely not going to make you happy, but I'm about enjoying the journey to the vacation as well.
 I asked our in-laws how they felt about it, and they didn't feel it got in the way at all.
 They didn't seem to be bothered and enjoyed the food breaks as well.